apache/tvm/docs/dev/relay_pass_infra.rst

 Relay features a series of optimization passes which improve performance metrics of models such as mean inference, memory footprint, or power consumption for specific devices.
-There are a suite of standard optimizations as well as machine learning specific optimizations including constant folding, dead code elimination, operator layout alteration, and operator fusion, etc. Each of these passes are structured as Relay-to-Relay transformations on the abstract syntax tree (AST) using the analysis result collected during and/or before traversal.
+There are a suite of standard optimizations as well as machine learning-specific optimizations including constant folding, dead code elimination, operator layout alteration, and operator fusion, etc. Each of these passes are structured as a Relay-to-Relay transformation on the abstract syntax tree (AST) using the analysis result collected during and/or before traversal.

+However, as Relay evolves quickly, the need of a more systematic and effecient way to manage these pass becomes imperative.
+This doc describes the design of such an infra that takes the advantage of the way production compilers used to manage the optimization passes and the style modern deep learning frameworks adopted to build up layers.

-On one hand, many existing production compilers, such as GCC and LLVM, employ pass managers to effectively manage the execution of passes.
+For example, many existing production compilers, such as GCC and LLVM, employ pass managers to effectively manage the execution of passes.
 Initially managing passes is straightforward as the number of passes is small, but mature compilers will contain hundreds of individual passes.
 Often external users will want to have custom passes correctly scheduled without having to modify a single handcrafted pass order.

-On the other hand, modern deep learning frameworks, such as Pytorch and MXNet Gluon, also have the tendency to enable pass style layer construction scheme through `Sequential`_ and `Block`_, respectively.
+Similarly, modern deep learning frameworks, such as Pytorch and MXNet Gluon, also have the tendency to enable pass-style layer construction scheme through `Sequential`_ and `Block`_, respectively.
 With such constructs, these modern frameworks are able to conveniently add modules/layers to their containers and build up neural network easily.